Glyndebourne Academy (ages 16-26)

 The Academy consists of three phases:

-This will include coaching in:
+The residential week will include coaching in:

 • Vocal technique